NCDOT Announces Bridge Locations for Chimney Rock State Park Entrance | Construction Underway | Possible Opening Memorial Day

 EMERGENCY WATERSHED PROTECTION (EWP) PROGRAM NOW AVAILABLE

 Chimney Rock Village is working with the USDA-RCS to implement the EWP program.
 The watershed impairments that EWP can address are limited to those that create an emergency by impairing flows and threatening lives, public health or property.
-A site visit will be conducted to verify and document the damage.
 For questions, call Penny Martinez at 828-289-5672.
 View form request.

 NEW DEADLINE FOR SBA PHYSICAL DAMAGE LOANS - APRIL 27

-The U.S. Small Business Administration (SBA) is extending the physical damage loan deadline for disaster declarations affected by the 2024 federal funding lapse.
-The new deadline to apply is April 27, 2025.
+The U.S. Small Business Administration (SBA) is extending the physical damage loan deadline to April 27, 2025.
 To apply online, visit the SBA website.
-Applicants may also call SBA’s Customer Service Center at (800) 659-2955 or email: disastercustomerservice@sba.gov for more information on SBA disaster assistance.
+Applicants may also call SBA’s Customer Service Center at (800) 659-2955 .

 SHORT-TERM RENTALS APPLICATION